Optimal investment under partial information and robust VaR-type constraint: Underlying financial market

 \section{Underlying financial market}

 We assume that we are in a financial market with two traded assets: one risky and one risk-free asset.
-Suppose that $(\Omega, \FC, \F=\{\FC_t, 0\le t < \infty\}, \Pop)$ is a filtered probability space.
+Suppose that $(\Omega, \FC, \F=\{\FC_t, 0\le t \le T\}, \Pop)$ is a filtered probability space and $T$ is the final time horizon.
 The risk free asset $B=(B(t))$ evolves according to

-for a deterministic risk free rate $r\ge 0$.
+for a constant risk free rate $r\ge 0$.
 The asset price dynamics for the risky asset $S=(S(t))$ is given by

 where $W=(W(t))$ denotes a standard Brownian motion under the probability measure $\mathbb{P}$ and $\sigma>0$ the volatility of the stock.
 The stock price itself is observable to the investor, but the outcome of the market price of risk $\theta$ is unknown to her.
 It is a random variable with known initial distribution $\Pop(\theta=\vartheta_k) =: p_k>0,\; k=1,\ldots ,m$ where $\vartheta_1,\ldots ,\vartheta_m$ are the possible values of $\theta$.
-This distribution can be seen as a prior belief, the investor has about the distribution of the market price of risk at time $t=0$.
-The distribution of $\theta$ will be updated by the investor based on her observations.
+This distribution can be viewed as a prior belief that the investor has about the distribution of the market price of the risk at time $t=0$.
+The distribution of $\theta$ will be updated by the investor based on her information.
 We assume that $\theta$ and $W$ are independent.
 Note that observing the stock price is equivalent to observing the process $Y$ with $Y(t):=W(t) + \theta t $, as we can rewrite the stock price as follows:

-In the considered Bayesian model, the investor draws her inferences about $\theta$ and updates her belief about $\theta$ via $\hat{\theta}(t) = \Eop[\theta | \FC^S_t] $ where $\F^S=\{\FC^S_t, 0\le t< \infty\}$ is the augmented filtration generated by the stock price processes $S$.
+In the considered Bayesian model, the investor draws her inferences about $\theta$ and updates her belief about $\theta$ via $\hat{\theta}(t) = \Eop[\theta | \FC^S_t] $ where $\F^S=\{\FC^S_t, 0\le t \le T\}$ is the augmented filtration generated by the stock price processes $S$.
 This conditional expectation can be computed as follows.
 First, let us consider $\Pop(\theta=\vartheta_k | \FC^S_t)$.
 Standard filtering theory implies that $ \Pop(\theta=\vartheta_k | \FC^S_t)=\Pop(\theta=\vartheta_k | Y(t))$.\footnote{The process $p_k(t) := \Pop(\theta=\vartheta_k | \FC^S_t)$ is called Wonham-filter and an SDE can be derived for it, see e.g. \cite{elliott2008hidden}, \cite{karatzas2001bayesian}.} Using Bayes' rule and the fact that the density of $W(t)$ is given by $\varphi_t(x) = (2\pi t)^{-1/2} e^{- x^2/(2t)}$, we obtain that

 where $\Pop(X=x)$ should be understood as the density of $X$.
 Inserting now the density and eliminating all common factors finally yields the expression

 where